GiuseppeTestaLab/SCanSNP/README.md

 	skipcount: pick up the demultiplexing starting from previously saved anndata

---counts COUNTPATH:  anndata.h5ad with var counts: adata.layers["RefReads"] and adata.layers["AltReads"]
-    	previously obtained running --mode matrixgen.
-     	This file is mandatory if --mode skipcount --threads NTHREADS    threads to be used --segmentation Path to segmentation tsv file with barcodes X number of nuclei.
+--counts COUNTPATH: path to previously obtained anndata (--mode matrixgen) mandatory if --mode skipcount --threads NTHREADS    threads to be used --segmentation Path to segmentation tsv file with barcodes X number of nuclei.
 	When --platform visium is specified this file can be provided to improve the signal to noise calculation and will unlock the formal assignment of multiple genotypes per pack

 --platform {chromium,visium}
 </pre>